 Dunckley Flattops Ranch is a 1,268+/- acre working cattle and hunting ranch located 35 miles southwest of Steamboat Springs.
 The ranch consists of two sets of working facilities; new improvements include perimeter and cross fencing, several large ag buildings and pipe corrals with good water distribution.
+The area is home to one of the largest elk herds in the nation and the ranch produces income from big game hunting.
 The ranch is rich in history - the site of the Dunkley (sic) post office built in 1900 - with water rights dating back to some of the original area settlers.
 Direct access on USFS Trail 1111 at the southern end of the ranch leads to the Dunkley Flattops, a geologically unique range characterized by flat mountains loaded with dense forests, open meadows, streams and lakes.
 150+/- acres on the ranch are irrigated native hay meadows; the balance is a good mixture of ridges and valleys that support livestock and big game.
 The Dunckley Flattops Ranch is a year-round cattle and hunting ranch with the right proportion of hay production, water and grazing preferred in a quality ranch.

 Dunckley Flattops Ranch is a nice balance of irrigated meadows and grazing land.
 Water from the Yoast Reservoir irrigates the meadows which produce 200+/- tons of hay per season.
 The grazing land surrounding the meadows is a healthy mix of aspen trees, Gambel oak, sage, forbs and grasses.
 The varied topography on the ranch lends itself to good quality habitat for elk and deer.
 The ranch is surrounded by larger acreage parcels and several vantage points have long views to the Continental Divide in the distance.